ONTARIO

 City Lights

 Toronto is a magnet for cosmopolitan travellers.
 Browse for merchandise in flagship international stores along Bloor Street and luxurious shops in Yorkville (www.bloor-yorkville.com), or unique boutiques and galleries in the restored Victorian-era buildings of the Distillery District (www.thedistillerydistrict.com).
 Teeter 116 storeys above the city on the CN Tower’s EdgeWalk.
 Relax on the shores of Lake Ontario at Harbourfront Centre (www.harbourfrontcentre.com), or on the green parkland of the islands across the city harbour (www.torontoisland.com).
-Luxurious hotels, noted restaurants, and professional baseball, hockey, basketball, football and soccer—Toronto has it all.
+Luxurious hotels, notable restaurants, and professional baseball, hockey, basketball, football and soccer—Toronto has it all.

 In Ottawa, the first stop for many is Parliament Hill.
 The Centre Block is closed for extensive renovations, but tours of the temporary homes of the House of Commons and the Senate—in the West Block and the Government Conference Centre, respectively—are available (visit.parl.ca).
 The Hill overlooks the Rideau Canal, a UNESCO World Heritage Site that draws cyclists, boaters and skaters (www.parkscanada.gc.ca/rideau).
 Nearby, farmers’ stalls, independent boutiques and popular nightclubs keep the ByWard Market humming from morning to night (www.byward-market.com).